Content reviewed and updated 1 March 2023.

 text alignment on the right-hand side of the body text

-becomes too ragged, resulting in disruptions in reading pattern.
+becomes too ragged, resulting in disruptions in the reading patterns.
+Try setting them

 22) Use symbols and special characters as needed